-- 12.13.
-Section 101307A(1) of the SFO states that " 'inside information', in relation to a listed corporation, means specific information that

-- (a) is about

-- (i) the corporation;

-- (ii) a shareholder or officer of the corporation; or - (iii) the listed securities of the corporation or their derivatives; and - (b) is not generally known to the persons who are accustomed or would be likely to deal in the listed securities of the corporation but would if generally known to them be likely to materially affect the price of the listed securities." - 13.14.
+- 13. Section 307A(1) of the SFO states that "'inside information', in relation to a listed corporation, means specific information that - (a) is about - - (i) the corporation; - (ii) a shareholder or officer of the corporation; or - (iii) the listed securities of the corporation or their derivatives; and - (b) is not generally known to the persons who are accustomed or would be likely to deal in the listed securities of the corporation but would if generally known to them be likely to materially affect the price of the listed securities." - 14.
 The definition of inside information is the same as that of "relevant information" used in section 245 of the SFO which applies to insider dealing.
-The term "relevant information" has been the subject of consistent and definitive interpretation by the tribunals in Hong Kong over many years and those decisions will continue to offer guidance as to the meaning of the new term inside information. - 14.15.
-Paragraphs 156 to 2833 below summarise the key aspects of what has been viewed by the tribunals as constituting "relevant information".
+The term "relevant information" has been the subject of consistent and definitive interpretation by tribunals in Hong Kong over many years and those decisions will continue to offer guidance as to the meaning of the new term inside information.

+- 15. Paragraphs 16 to 34 below summarise the key aspects of what has been viewed by tribunals as constituting "relevant information".
 A list of cases handled by the Insider Dealing Tribunal and the Market Misconduct Tribunal relevant to the interpretation of "relevant information" is set out in Appendix A. It is important to recognise that the set of factual circumstances or events will not be the same in each case.
 In particular, the circumstances in which insider dealings are regarded to have taken place would be different from the context in which the obligation to disclose may arise and thus the interpretative guidance available from these decisions may not apply.
-Understanding the principles underlining the obligations will help listed corporations and their officers to comply with the disclosure requirements.
-This summary is not intended to be exhaustive. - 15.16.
+Nevertheless, understanding the principles underlying the obligations should help listed corporations and their officers to comply with the disclosure requirements.
+This summary is not intended to be exhaustive. - 16.
 There are three key elements comprised in the concept of inside information.
-They are - (a) the information about the particular corporation must be specific; - (b) the information must not be generally known to that segment of the market which deals or which would likely deal in the corporation's securities; and - (c) the information would, if so known be likely to have a material effect on the price of the corporation's securities.
+They are - (a) the information about the particular corporation must be specific; - (b) the information must not be generally known to that segment of the market which deals or which would likely deal in the corporation's securities; and - (c) the information would, if so known be likely to have a material effect on the price of the corporation's securities2.